oracle-livelabs/apex/scm-ai-agent/1-import-data/1-import-data.md

 - Import the application for the workshop

-- Add a workspace-level Generative AI Service and assign it to the application

 ## Task 1: Set Up the Data Model

 In this task, you will upload and run the data model script.
 This creates the warehouse tables that the AI Agent tools will query in the later labs.